Call the Doctor About Insomnia If:

-- You notice excessive heartburn that keeps you awake at night.
+- You notice heartburn that keeps you awake at night.

 - You wake up during the night due to physical pain.

-- You have noticed changes in your mood (such as feeling depressed), energy and appetite -- clues that insomnia may be a possible of a broader health problem such as clinical depression.
+- You have noticed changes in your mood (such as feeling depressed), energy and appetite – clues that insomnia may be a possible symptom of a broader health problem such as clinical depression.

 When to Seek Emergency Care

-- Worsening pain or increased difficulty breathing at night may indicate a need to seek emergency medical care.
+- Worsening pain or having a harder time breathing at night may mean you need to seek emergency medical care.